MindSG

 Understanding schizophrenia

-The most common involving psychosis is schizophrenia.
+The most common condition involving psychosis is schizophrenia.

 Schizophrenia is a serious mental health condition that affects how your child thinks, feels, and behaves.